nodeSolidServer/node-solid-server/README.md

 # Solid server (solid v0.2.24) running on https://localhost:8443/
 ```

-By default `solid` runs in debug all mode.
-To stop the debug logs use `-q`, the quiet parameter.
+By default, `solid` runs in `debug all` mode.
+To stop the debug logs, use `-q`, the quiet parameter.

 ```bash
 $ DEBUG="solid:*" solid start -q